dante-ferr/gradient-skier/src/terrain_map/generator/generator_config_explanation.md

 ## 5. Safe Corridor Parameters

 Control the generation of the winding path that guarantees the map is solvable.
-This is managed by three competing forces on a simulated "walker".
+This is a complex "trench" structure with three levels: an inner ravine, a safe shelf, and outer walls.

+### 5.1.
+Path Simulation (The "Walker")

+These parameters control the forces that guide a simulated "walker" to define the *centerline* of the corridor.

 ### `CORRIDOR_GRAVITY_STRENGTH`
-* **What it does:** The strength of the "gravity" force, which pulls the walker down the steepest local slope (the gradient of the "pia").
+* **What it does:** The strength of the "gravity" force, which pulls the walker down the steepest local slope (the gradient of the main basin).
 This makes the path follow the terrain's contours.
-* **Tuning:** A higher value makes the path more "natural" and terrain-aware. `1.0` is a good baseline.
+* **Tuning:** A higher value makes the path more "natural" and terrain-aware.

 ### `CORRIDOR_MAGNET_STRENGTH`
 * **What it does:** The base strength of the "magnet" force, which pulls the walker in a straight line toward the shelter.
 This guarantees progress.